redox-os/book/src/ch08-02-advanced-podman-build.md

 We are using **Rootless Podman**'s `--userns keep-id` feature.
 Because Podman is being run Rootless, the *container's* `root` user is actually mapped to your User ID on the host.
 Without the `keep-id` option, a regular user in the container maps to a phantom user outside the container.
 With the `keep-id` option, a user in the container that has the same User ID as your host User ID, will have the same permissions as you.

-During the creation of the **base image**, Podman invokes **Buildah** to build the image.
+During the creation of the **base image**, Podman invokes [Buildah](https://buildah.io/) to build the image.
 Buildah does not allow User IDs to be shared between the host and the container in the same way that Podman does.
 So the base image is created without `keep-id`, then the first container created from the image, having `keep-id` enabled, triggers a remapping.
 Once that remapping is done, it is reused for each subsequent container.

 The working directory is made available in the container by **mounting** it as a **volume**.
-The **Podman** option
+The **Podman** option:
 ```
 --volume "`pwd`":$(CONTAINER_WORKDIR):Z
 ```
 takes the directory that `make` was started in as the host working directory, and **mounts** it at the location `$CONTAINER_WORKDIR`, normally set to `/mnt/redox`.
 The `:Z` at the end of the name indicates that the mounted directory should not be shared between simultaneous container instances.
 It is optional on some Linux distros, and not optional on others.

 For our invocation of Podman, we set the PATH environment variable as an option to `podman run`.
 This is to avoid the need for our `make` command to run `.bashrc`, which would add extra complexity.
-The `ARCH`, `CONFIG_NAME` and `FILESYSTEM_CONFIG` variables are passed in the environment to allow you to override the values in `mk/config.mk`, e.g. by setting them on your `make` command line or by using `build.sh`.
+The `ARCH`, `CONFIG_NAME` and `FILESYSTEM_CONFIG` variables are passed in the environment to allow you to override the values in `mk/config.mk` or `.config`, e.g. by setting them on your `make` command line or by using `build.sh`.

 We also set `PODMAN_BUILD=0` in the environment, to ensure that the instance of `make` running in the container knows not to invoke **Podman**.
-This overrides the value set in `mk/config.mk`.
+This overrides the value set in `.config`.

 In the **Containerfile**, we use as few `RUN` commands as possible, as **Podman** commits the image after each command.
 And we avoid using `ENTRYPOINT` to allow us to specify the `podman run` command as a list of arguments, rather than just a string to be processed by the entrypoint shell.